 Accreditation is a process that assures the educational community and the general public that an institution or a program has clearly defined and appropriate objectives and maintains conditions under which their achievement can reasonably be expected.
 It encourages improvement through continuous self-study and review.
 It fosters excellence in postsecondary education through the development of principles and guidelines for assessing educational effectiveness.
 Accreditations can be for the university, colleges, departments or specific programs.

-Appalachian State University is currently SACS accredited and has been since 1942.
+Appalachian State University is SACS accredited and has been since 1942.
 All teacher education programs at Appalachian State University hold accreditation through the National Council for the Accreditation of Teacher Education (NCATE) as well as approval from the state of North Carolina Department of Public Instruction (NCDPI).

 The Southern Association of Colleges and Schools - Commission on Colleges (SACS - COC)